 Nike’s Code Leadership Standards communicate how supplier factories should implement the Code of Conduct.
 The document also provides deeper detail into how we measure factories’ compliance efforts and progress.

 In 2005, we were the first company in our industry to publicly disclose our factory base, in the interests of transparency and collaboration.
-Nike’s Manufacturing Map is a tool to learn about the independent factories contracted to make Nike, Hurley and Converse products—including the names and location of each factory, the types of product made, the factories that supply our collegiate product and demographic statistics about the workers at each factory.
+Nike’s Manufacturing Map is a tool to learn about the independent factories contracted to make Nike, Jordan and Converse products—including the names and location of each factory, the types of product made, the factories that supply our collegiate product and demographic statistics about the workers at each factory.
 The interactive map is updated on a quarterly basis to reflect changes in our source base.

 This resource provides extensive details about the factories Nike contracts with around the world.
 For each factory, you are able to learn more about the types of products made, the factories that supply our collegiate product, demographic statistics about workers at each factory and the factory address and contact information.

 Building on our collaboration with the Sustainable Apparel Coalition in sharing the Materials Sustainability Index industry-wide in 2012, we have recently taken a leadership role in the update of the SAC’s Higg Facility Environment Module 3.0.
+Nike has started scaling the use of Higg Facility Environment Module across our Tier 1 and strategic Tier 2 suppliers in 2020.
+As Higg FEM evolves over the coming years we intend to scale even further.

 The Social Labor Convergence Program is a pioneering initiative that seeks to develop a simple, unified and effective industry-wide way to assess labor, health and safety conditions in factories, with the goal of replacing current proprietary audit tools used by individual companies.
 This would reduce the number of audits, increase industry efficiency, reduce audit-related costs and allow participating organizations to invest resources previously designated for compliance audits into the improvement of social and labor conditions.
 It would also be a step in the direction of enabling a more collaborative approach to address risks and opportunities in the industry.